Foundation Against Intolerance and Racism

-The Foundation Against Intolerance and Racism (FAIR) is an American nonprofit organization, founded in 2021, that campaigns against diversity and inclusion programs, ethnic studies curricula, and antiracism initiatives that it calls Critical Race Theory (CRT).
+The Foundation Against Intolerance and Racism (FAIR) is an American nonprofit organization, founded in 2021.

-FAIR describes itself as a "nonpartisan organization dedicated to advancing civil rights and liberties for all Americans, and promoting a common culture based on fairness, understanding, and humanity."
-FAIR's board of advisers has included human rights activist Ayaan Hirsi Ali, musician and activist Daryl Davis, conservative activist Christopher Rufo, former Fox newscaster Megyn Kelly, journalist Bari Weiss, and academics Jonathan Haidt, Glenn Loury, John McWhorter, and Steven Pinker.
+The group has campaigned against diversity and inclusion programs, ethnic studies curricula, and antiracism initiatives that it refers to as "critical race theory" (CRT).
+Critics argue that the organization conflates CRT with any race-related discussions, distorting its academic origins.
+In addition, FAIR has taken a stance against gender-inclusive policies in schools, particularly regarding the use of pronouns and lessons on gender identity.
+The organization claims that such policies infringe on free speech and religious freedoms, often challenging the legality of these measures in various school districts.
+The group has supported lawsuits against school Equity policies and opposed race-based COVID-19 treatment guidelines.

 Founding and advisors

-FAIR was founded in early 2021 by Bion Bartning, a co-founder of Eos Products.
-Bartning, who is of mixed Ashkenazi Jewish, Mexican, and Yaqui heritage, had sent his children to attend Riverdale Country School, a private school located in the The Bronx, in New York City.
-Bartning observed his children's schooling in the fall of 2020, which was conducted virtually over Zoom.
-The school introduced a theme of "allyship" for the schoolyear, promoting the idea that members of "privileged classes" should advance the interests and the voices of oppressed groups over their own.
+FAIR was founded in early 2021 by Bion Bartning, an investor, entrepreneur and co-founder of Eos Products.
+Bartning had sent his children to attend Riverdale Country School, a private college-prep school located in New York City.
+He observed his children's schooling in the fall of 2020, which was conducted virtually over Zoom.
+The school introduced a theme of "allyship" for the school year, promoting the idea that members of "privileged classes" should advance the interests and the voices of oppressed groups over their own.
 The students were shown a video of the school's mascot instructing them that they needed to "check each other's words and actions".
 After removing his children from Riverdale Country School, Bartning founded FAIR to oppose antiracist efforts that he views as "a kind of religion taking hold in American education that forces people into categories according to their race."
 He argued the initiatives did more harm than good by focusing on differences between people.
 Bartning established FAIR in January 2021 and expressed his concerns about how schools teach about racism in a March Wall Street Journal opinion piece.

-The organization is structured as a nonprofit, and utilizes United Charitable, an organization that works with wealth advisors and donors to minimize tax liability, for fundraising.
-Bartning is the organization's CEO.
+The organization is structured as a nonprofit.
+Monica Harris, a lawyer and business executive, is the organization's Executive Director.

 FAIR describes itself as non-partisan and "pro-human".
 Bartning is a self-described independent who says he grew up with liberal values.
-FAIR has a multi-racial, multi-ethnic board of advisors comprising around 50 people, including journalists, academics, artists, and human rights activists.
-Advisors include former Fox News host Megyn Kelly, anti-racist activist Daryl Davis, human rights activist Ayaan Hirsi Ali, linguist John McWhorter, economist Glenn Loury, and writers Bari Weiss and Abigail Shrier.
-The organization resists claims of partisanship, and its board includes cognitive scientist Steven Pinker, a Democratic Party donor, as well as venture capitalist and Republican donor Alexander Lloyd.
-Conservative activist Christopher Rufo was formerly an advisory board member.
-The Washington Post has called FAIR a conservative group.
+FAIR has a diverse board of advisors comprising around 50 people, including journalists, academics, artists, and human rights activists.
+Advisors include former Fox News host Megyn Kelly, musician Daryl Davis, Islam critic Ayaan Hirsi Ali, linguist John McWhorter, economist Glenn Loury, and right-wing writers Melissa Chen, Bari Weiss, and Abigail Shrier.
+The organization claims to be non-partisan, and its board includes cognitive scientist Steven Pinker, a Democrat, as well as venture capitalist and Republican donor Alexander Lloyd.
+Right-wing activist Christopher Rufo was formerly an advisory board member.